vpsfreecz/vpsadminos/docs/user-guide/mounts.md

 ```

 To enable UID/GID mapping, you can set `uidoffset` and `gidoffset` properties.
-The value has to be the same as user's `offset`.
+Set both properties to the same value as the user's `offset`.

 ```bash
 zfs unmount tank/shared